Skip to main content Link Search Menu Expand Document (external link)

 Install Kdenlive

 Visit the download page and choose the version for your operating system.
-For Windows, I’d recommend the Installable version.
+For Windows, the Installable version is recommended.

 Set your project resolution

 On the top menu bar, go to Project -> Project Settings.
-I recommend changing the project profile to HD 1080p 30fps.
+Changing the project profile to HD 1080p 30fps is recommended.
 In a comparison video, two or more clips usually need to be shown at the same time, which will require making them smaller.
 Increasing the resolution will make the clips clearer.

 Import your clips